genFD/react-part-I-projects/01-pizza-menu/01-components-props-jsx/readme.md

+# Pizza menu

+## Themes

-# Pizza menu - working with components, props, AND JSX
+- working with components, props, AND JSX

 ## Table of contents